 - b.
-At the end of the second run, again use the rubber bulb to collect the hydrogen gas and expel it in the hood by repeating Step 12a. - 7.
+At the end of the second run, again use the rubber bulb to collect the hydrogen gas and expel it in the hood by repeating Step 5a. - 7.
 Perform a total of 3 trials of electrolysis.

 - While wearing gloves, remove the spiral electrode and place it in your clean beaker along with the graphite electrode.
 Rinse out the buret, wash off the electrodes with deionized water, and return everything to its proper place.
-Do not throw out the graphite electrodes. - Pour the rinse water from the previous step, and the dilute sulfuric acid solution into the 800 mL beaker containing the potassium sulfate solution from Part A of the experiment. - Slowly add 3 grams of sodium bicarbonate to the solution to neutralize the acid. - Pour the neutralized solution in the sink with copious amounts of water.
+Do not throw out the graphite electrodes. - Slowly add 3 grams of sodium bicarbonate to the dilute sulfuric acid solution to neutralize the acid. - Pour the neutralized solution in the sink with copious amounts of water.